DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

-with Foucault's definition, an apparatus is 'a resolutely heterogeneous body composed of discourses, institutions, architectural arrangements, regulatory decisions, laws, administrative measures, scientific statements, philosophical propositions, morals, philanthropy – in short, both the said and the unsaid.'[^18] This understanding of apparatus, which can be compared with the concept of institution developed and popularized by Pierre Bourdieu, is a central term for Foucault.
+with Foucault's definition, an apparatus is 'a resolutely heterogeneous body composed of discourses, institutions, architectural arrangements, regulatory decisions, laws, administrative measures, scientific statements, philosophical propositions, morals, philanthropy – in short, both the said and the unsaid.'[^03chapter2_18] This understanding of apparatus, which can be compared with the concept of institution developed and popularized by Pierre Bourdieu, is a central term for Foucault.
 Giorgio Agamben provides a three-point synthetic definition, based on Foucault:

-> a.
+a.
 An apparatus is a heterogeneous set that includes virtually
->     anything, linguistic and nonlinguistic, under the same heading:
+    > > anything, linguistic and nonlinguistic, under the same heading:
->     discourses, institutions, buildings, laws, police measures,
+    > > discourses, institutions, buildings, laws, police measures,
->     philosophical propositions, and so on.
-The apparatus itself is the
+    > > philosophical propositions, and so on.
+The apparatus itself is
->     network that is established between these elements.
+    > > the network that is established between these elements.

-> b.
-The apparatus always has a concrete strategic function and is
+b.
+The apparatus always has a concrete strategic function and is always
->     always located in a power relation.
+    > > located in a power relation.

-> c.
+c.
 As such, it appears at the intersection of power relations and
->     relations of knowledge.[^19]
+    > > relations of knowledge.[^03chapter2_19]

-This definition recalls Éliséo Véron's definition of a medium, cited above.[^20] The apparatus is the network that binds together this heterogeneous constellation and it performs an organizing function.
+This definition recalls Éliséo Véron's definition of a medium, cited above.[^03chapter2_20] The apparatus is the network that binds together this heterogeneous constellation and it performs an organizing function.
 It is a set of discursive and technical elements that determines actions and behaviours.
 The apparatus structures the realm of possibility.
 For example, a classroom is an apparatus.
 A heterogeneous array of factors – the architecture, the arrangement of tables and chairs, the school's authority, the teacher's role, the subject matter's place in the curriculum and in the collective imagination, etc. – shapes what transpires in the classroom, namely the course.
 Each apparatus has its